- Progressive vs. American Family: Which one is the cheapest?

 Progressive vs. American Family: Rates by age group

-For teens - one of the most expensive age groups to insure - American Family has the cheapest rates, coming in at $4,515 per year.
-Progressive costs an average of $7,174 for a teen driver.
+For teens—one of the most expensive age groups to insure–American Family has the lowest rates at $4,515 per year.
+Progressive costs more, averaging $7,174 for a teen driver.

 Age is a major factor in calculating insurance rates.
 Companies look at speeding and accident trends as well as distracted driving statistics.
 Teen drivers are one of the riskiest – and therefore most expensive – age groups to insure.
 Rates drop as you get older.